qianteng/JQXXXX/QA.md

 * [使用conda设置virtualenv](https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/20/conda/)

 ## How to solve Walmart Recruiting competition #OPEN#
-* There is no answere yet.
+* There is no answer yet.

 # Notes